-Analysis | Will Mark Meadows get charged with a crime for not cooperating with the Jan.
+Analysis | Will Mark Meadows be charged with a crime for not cooperating with the Jan.
 6 committee?

-Meadows could now pay the price for that: He’s possibly facing jail, and legal experts say Meadows is at risk of being the first former White House chief of staff in decades to be charged with a crime.
+Meadows could pay a price for that: He is possibly facing prison, and legal experts say he is at risk of being the first former White House chief of staff in decades to be charged with a crime.

-The full House of Representatives, on a near party-line vote, held Meadows in contempt of Congress late Tuesday night for not testifying to the Jan.
+The full House of Representatives, on a near party-line vote, held Meadows in contempt of Congress late Tuesday night for refusing to testify to the Jan.
 6 committee.
-Now it’s up to the Justice Department to decide whether to prosecute him for not cooperating with Congress.
+It is up to the Justice Department to decide whether to prosecute him for not cooperating with Congress.

-Not complying with a subpoena is a crime punishable up to a year in jail.
-It’s rarely been enforced in recent years, but the Jan.
+Not complying with a subpoena is a crime punishable by up to a year in prison.
+That penalty has rarely been applied in recent years, but the Jan.
 6 committee and the Justice Department have aggressively used this law to its fullest extent as Congress investigates how the insurrection on that day happened.

-Former Trump adviser Stephen K. Bannon will go on trial this summer for refusing to comply with a committee subpoena.
+Former Trump adviser Stephen K. Bannon will go on trial in the summer for refusing to comply with a subpoena from the committee.

 But Meadows’s case is very different from Bannon’s, in ways that could make it more difficult for the Justice Department to charge him.
 Such as:

-1. He was a top White House aide at the time the committee wants to question him
+1. He was a top White House aide at the time about which the committee wants to question him

 Meadows claims that means he’s protected by executive privilege.
 Executive privilege is a loose protection for the president and top White House aides as they make tough decisions while governing, without fearing that those private conversations will be scrutinized by Congress.